CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 persistency, json is the most intuitive method to carry out this task.
 We chose Gson because the examples and code are easy to understand and it does the job as expected.

+Next, in the beginning, we were going to use the application Vaadin to create our user interface, but there were way

 #### Composite Design Pattern